 Melatonin is available in pill or liquid form and you can get it at any health food store or pharmacy.
 Use low doses though – there’s concern that too-high doses could cause toxicity as well as raise the risk of depression or infertility.

-Getting natural melatonin production back on track is the most sustainable scenario, says Dr. Daniel Barone, neurologist at New York-Presbyterian and Weill-Cornell Medicine.
-But taking an over-the-counter brand might do the trick short-term.
+Getting natural melatonin production back on track is the most sustainable scenario, says Dr. Daniel Barone, a neurologist at New York-Presbyterian and Weill-Cornell Medicine.
+But taking an over-the-counter brand might do the trick short term.
 Barone recommends taking between 1 and 3 milligrams 30 to 60 minutes before bed if you have trouble falling asleep, and immediately before if you have trouble staying asleep.